 National Instrument 52-110 (the "Instrument") relating to the composition and function of audit committees applies to every TSX Venture Exchange ("Venture") listed company, including the Corporation.
 The Instrument requires all affected issuers to have a written audit committee charter which must be disclosed, as stipulated by Form 52-110F2, in the management information circular of the Corporation wherein management solicits proxies from the security holders of the Corporation for the purpose of electing directors to the board of directors.
-This Charter (as hereinafter defined) has been adopted by the board of directors (the "Board") in order to comply with the Instrument and to define the role of the Corporation.
-Nothing in this Charter is intended to restrict the ability of the Board or the Committee to alter or vary procedures in order to comply with the Instrument, as amended from time to time.
+This Charter (as hereinafter defined) has been adopted by the board of directors (the "Board") in order to comply with the Instrument and to define the role of the Committee (as hereinafter defined) in relation to the oversight of the financial reporting processes of the Corporation.
+Nothing in this Charter is intended to restrict the ability of the Board or the Committee to alter or vary procedures in order to comply more fully with the Instrument, as amended from time to time.